+Would you like to share your thoughts about gun violence prevention with elected officials?
 Click HERE to enter your address and find out who your elected officials are at the state and federal levels.
 Click HERE to enter your address to find out who your elected officials are at the local level.

 To learn more about the Episcopal Peace Fellowship and its efforts to curb gun violence

-Sunday, June 23rd St. Lawrence welcomed Sara Knizhnik, Founder and CEO of SAFE Illinois and Chair of the Gun Violence Prevention Initiative in the Lake County State’s Attorney’s Office.
+June 2024, St. Lawrence welcomed Sara Knizhnik, Founder and CEO of SAFE Illinois and Chair of the Gun Violence Prevention Initiative in the Lake County State’s Attorney’s Office.

 There are several pieces of legislation pending at the state and national level.
 You can register with SAFE Illinois to get updates by clicking HERE.